gatici/midonet-charms/midonet-repository/README.md

 See the License for the specific language governing permissions and limitations under the License.

 Overview
 ========

-This charm provides midonet-repository settings required for midocloud for ubuntu.
-And also pre-install the puppet software which is required for midonet juju charms. juju charms for midonet components are using the puppet to install and configure their components
+  This charm will configure the repositories for OSS or MEM versions of MidoNet.

 Usage
 =====
+  This is a subordinate charm, it will be pulled in by other charms.
+  To test it you can install it the following way:

   juju deploy midonet-repository